galaxyproject/galaxy-hub/src/news/2021-03-galaxy-update/index.md

 <img class="card-img-top" src="/src/images/logos/galaxyworks-logo.png" alt="GalaxyWorks logo." />

-[GalaxyWorks](https://galaxyworks.io/) is a company that offers commercial-grade support for Galaxy instances.
-They have started a blog highlighting aspects of Galaxy (and sometimes their offerings too).
-Two posts from the past month:
+[GalaxyWorks](https://galaxyworks.io/) has also started a blog highlighting aspects of Galaxy (and sometimes their offerings too).
+Two posts from the past month are:

 * [Change a datatype on multiple datasets](https://galaxyworks.io/blog/change-datatype-on-many-datasets), Feb 8, by Dan Blankenberg
 * [How to choose the Galaxy that works for you](https://galaxyworks.io/blog/choose-your-galaxy), Mar 1, by Enis Afgan
 </div>